ojfuquener/transporeon-challenge/README.md

 * All of the above together with "vehicle description".

 The queries are made by analysts on average 200 times/day.
 The queries should give an answer in 2 minutes.

 We want to use Google Cloud managed services as much as possible.

 Given the above requirements are met we want to optimize for cost.

-Your task is split into two – analysis and programming
+## Your task is split into two – analysis and programming

-## 1. Analysis
+### 1. Analysis
 Given the above situation description, choose the storage/tools/services among google cloud offering you’d like to use and
 describe:
-a.
-What the ingestion pipeline would look like.
+1. What the ingestion pipeline would look like.
-b.
-How you perform queries listed above (that ensures given performance criteria is met).
+2. How you perform queries listed above (that ensures given performance criteria is met).
-c.
-Do cost analysis (cost per month) of the proposed solution (storage and querying, when scaled to the amount of data we have).
+3. Do cost analysis (cost per month) of the proposed solution (storage and querying, when scaled to the amount of data we have).

-## 2. Programming
+### 2. Programming
-Create a mock data producer in TypeScript that will stream random messages as described in schemas above to a configurable HTTP endpoint.
-Make the producer production ready - meaning the endpoint might be unresponsive or unreachable for short periods of time.
+1. Create a mock data producer in TypeScript that will stream random messages as described in schemas above to a configurable HTTP endpoint.
+2. Make the producer production ready - meaning the endpoint might be unresponsive or unreachable for short periods of time.